gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![Adding a new public hostname to a Cloudflare Tunnel](/images/tutorial-extras/004-images/cloudflare-add-route-to-tunnel.png)

+Now we'll set up the Grafana public hostname.

+#### 2. Grafana

-Now select `Public Hostname` and click `Add a public hostname`.
+Select `Public Hostname` and click `Add a public hostname`.

 ![Add a new public hostname](/images/tutorial-extras/004-images/cloudflare-select-add-public-hostname-for-new-route.png)

-Set it up as follows, noting the new addition of a `Path` using `d/*` to allow access to the Grafana dashboard.
+Set it up the same way you did for Ned-RED, just subbing in `grafana` and the correct port as follows:

 ```
 -Subdomain: grafana
 -Domain: <YOUR-DOMAIN>.com
--Path: d/*
 -Type: HTTP
 -URL: localhost:3000
 ```

-It should look like this when you're done.
+It should look like this:

 ![Add the hostname and post for Grafana](/images/tutorial-extras/004-images/cloudflare-add-public-hostname-grafana.png)